A quick introduction

-Gone are the days of ‘3D-attempts’, Nintendo’s new offering consists in a clean and powerful break from its predecessor that will open the door to new, original and unseen content.
+Gone are the days of ‘3D-attempts’, Nintendo’s new offering consists of a clean and powerful break from its predecessor that will open the door to new, original and unseen content.

-It’s worth pointing out that the design of this architecture led to one of the most compact hardware of this generation, attributing at the lack of slims or lite revisions.
+It’s worth pointing out that the design of this architecture led to one of the most compact hardware of this generation, attributing to the lack of slims or lite revisions.

 After the loss of SGI’s dominance in the graphics market, Nintendo needed new players to partner up with.

 A promising candidate seems to be IBM: Apart from their famous work on mainframes, they recently allied with Motorola and Apple to create a CPU powerful enough to compete with Intel’s ruling in the PC market.
 The resulting product is a series of processors carrying the name PowerPC, which were selected to power 99% of Apple’s Macintoshes and some embedded systems.

 Fast forward, Nintendo required something powerful but cheap, so in order to comply with those red lines, IBM grabbed one of its past designs, the PowerPC 750CXe (found on the late iMac G3, known as the Early-Summer 2001), and beefed it up with capabilities that would please game developers.
 The result was the PowerPC Gekko and runs at 486 MHz.

 Let’s find out what makes Gekko so special, and to do that we need to first have to look at the offerings of the 750CXe:

 - PowerPC ISA: Without going into much detail, it’s another 32-bit RISC instruction set.
 The 750CXe implements the v1.10 specification.